-Thanks for your interest in Girl Day at UT Austin.
+Thanks for your interest in STEM Girl Day at UT Austin.
 Below is the Girl Day Media Advisory.
-Additional information is available for Girl Day Partners and Public Relations Officers.
-Follow Girl Day activities on social media via @UTWEP #GirlDay2018.
+Additional information (logo usage guidelines, social media information, templates, etc.) is available in the STEM Girl Day Media Kit for STEM Girl Day Partners and Public Relations Officers.
+Follow STEM Girl Day activities on social media via @UTWiSTEM #UTGirlDay #GirlDay2023.

-2018 Girl Day Media Advisory
+2023 Girl Day Media Advisory

-Girl Day By the Numbers:
+Girl Day by the numbers:

-- 8,000 — Kindergarten through 8th grade students expected to register for Girl Day 2018
+- 8,500 students (K-8th grades) expected to register for Girl Day 2023

 - 140 STEM activities and demonstrations

 Housed within the Division of Diversity and Community Engagement, WiSTEM is a university-wide outreach, recruiting and retention program for precollege and undergraduate students in STEM fields.

 For more information, contact: Tricia Berry, executive director, Women in STEM, 512-963-3366, firstname.lastname@example.org; Jessica Sinn, communications coordinator, Division of Diversity and Community Engagement, email@example.com, 512-350-4291.